 Table of Contents

-Can You Sue the VA for Medical Malpractice?
+Can You Sue the VA for Negligence, Misdiagnosis, or Malpractice?

 Veterans, their family members, or their legal representatives may file VA medical malpractice claims under the Federal Tort Claims Act (FTCA).

 If you were hurt in a VA medical facility due to negligence, misdiagnosis, or malpractice, you may be entitled to monetary damages.
 This compensation may cover:

 ► Emotional distress

 In addition, a family member of a veteran may file a lawsuit against the VA for wrongful death.

 VA medical malpractice occurs more often than you might think.